patagon-dev/tienda-docs/projects/tienda-web-intro/tienda-web-mvp-project/development-functionalities/product-sync.md

 ![pipeline.png](/web-store-project/development-functionalities/product-sync/pipeline.png)

-### 1 - Data importer
+# 1 - Data importer

 **In charge of contacting Cenabast APIs.**

-* First, it will request a token (/interoperabilidad/tienda/api/v1/auth)
+> 👉 First, it will request a token (/interoperabilidad/tienda/api/v1/auth)
+>
-* Then make an scoped query to the catalog materials endpoint, obtaining information of ZGEN products existing in cenabast (/interoperabilidad/tienda/api/v1/auth)
+> 👉 Then make an scoped query to the catalog materials endpoint, obtaining information of ZGEN products existing in cenabast (/interoperabilidad/tienda/api/v1/auth)
+>
-  * The specific query params used will depend if its an massive product synchronization, or an individual one.
+> 👉 The specific query params used will depend if its an massive product synchronization, or an individual one.
+>
-  * The pipeline parameters used to control that will be described later in this document
+> 👉 The pipeline parameters used to control that will be described later in this document
+>
-* For each ZCEN obtained, it will try to obtain its contracts using the contract endpoint (/interoperabilidad/servicios/api/v1/materiales/contratos/`<zgen_code>`)
+> 👉 For each ZCEN obtained, it will try to obtain its contracts using the contract endpoint (/interoperabilidad/servicios/api/v1/materiales/contratos/`<zgen_code>`)
+>
-* Each ZGEN product with its given contracts is sent to the next step of the pipeline
+> 👉 Each ZGEN product with its given contracts is sent to the next step of the pipeline {.is-success}

-### 2 - Transformer
+# 2 - Transformer

 **In charge of filtering and manipulating the entry data**

-* For each ZGEN product, it will check if it at least one valid contract
+> 👉 For each ZGEN product, it will check if it at least one valid contract
+>
-* Valid contracts are ones that have a current date.
+> 👉 Valid contracts are ones that have a current date.
 Meaning the start date has already passed (contract already running), and the end date hasnt yet elapsed (contract hasnt expired)
+>
-* ZGEN products are filtered considering that logic
+> 👉 ZGEN products are filtered considering that logic
+>
-* The remaining valid entries are sent to the next step of the pipeline
+> 👉 The remaining valid entries are sent to the next step of the pipeline {.is-info}

-### 3 - Data exporter
+# 3 - Data exporter

 **In charge of loading data into Spree**

-Data is loaded onto Spree using Api v2 platform endpoints.
+> Data is loaded onto Spree using Api v2 platform endpoints.
+{.is-info}

 In broader terms, the loading strategy used was to create entities, and update those with new data if any changes are perceived.